The Mysteries of Machu Picchu

-Travelers from all over the world dream of discovering the secrets of Machu Picchu, our greatest pride and one of the Seven Wonders of the World.
-But, due to its geography and location, Machu Picchu has always been a difficult place to access, which complicates the visit for those with some type of disability, such as those who live in wheelchairs.
+Travelers from around the world dream about going to Machu Picchu, our own pride and joy and one of the Seven Wonders of the World.
+However, due to its geography and location, Machu Picchu has always been a difficult place to access which complicates travel plans for people with some kind of disability, such as people who need a wheelchair.

-But this is over!
-In recent months, Machu Picchu has become a much more accessible place for people with reduced mobility, thanks to the idea of two Chileans men.
-These entrepreneurs created Wheel the World, a travel agency dedicated to those adventurers with reduced mobility who want to explore hidden places like Machu Picchu.
+But this is no longer an issue!
+In the last months, Machu Picchu has become a much more accessible place for people with reduced mobility thanks to the idea Chilean youths came up with.
+These enterpreneurs created Wheel the World, a travel agency dedicated to adventurers with reduced mobility that have the desire to explore obscure places like Machu Picchu.

-Thus, Wheel of World use special chairs with which people with reduced mobility can reach our incredible Wonder of the World and explore it completely.
-Because everyone has to visit Machu Picchu at least once in their life!
+At Wheel the World they use special chairs for people with reduced mobility so they can access our incredible World Wonder and explore it all.
+Because everybody has to visit Machu Picchu at least once in their lifetime!

-What activities can be done in Cusco in a wheelchair?
+Which activities can you do in Cusco in a wheelchair?

-Besides visiting Machu Picchu, when you plan your trip to Cusco you will realize that, in the city and its surroundings, there is an infinite number of places that you want to know.
+Besides visiting Machu Picchu, when you plan your trip to Cusco you will realize there are an infinity of places you can see, both in the city like in its surroundings.

-Although the streets of Cusco are cobbled and, perhaps, a bit complicated to travel for people with reduced mobility, there are 100% accessible places for tourists who visit us in wheelchairs.
+Although Cusco’s streets are made of cobblestone paving, and possibly a bit complicated to access for people with reduced mobility, there are 100% accessible places for tourists on wheelchairs.

-The Plaza de Armas and its cathedral, the 12 Angles Stone, Qoricancha, the San Pedro Market… in the city of Cusco you will find several places that you can reach, without major problems, in a wheelchair.
+The Plaza de Armas and its cathedral, the Piedra de los 12 Angulos, Qoricancha, and the Mercado de San Pedro in Cusco city are some of the places you will be able to access on a wheelchair without major problems.

-Also, in the surroundings of Cusco and, especially, in the Sacred Valley, there are several destinations that are easily accessible for people with reduced mobility.
-In the city of Cusco you will find several agencies specialized in this type of tourism and that offer private packages with which you can reach places like Maras, Moray Qenqo or Sacsayhuaman with all the comforts.
+Also, in the surroundings of Cusco and, especially, in the Valle Sagrado there are different destinations of easy access for people with reduced mobility.
+In Cusco city you will find a variety of specialized agencies of this type of tourism that offer private packages that will help you get to know places like: Maras, Moray, Qenqo, or Sacsayhuaman with all of the facilities.

-Which transport can you use in Cusco and Machu Picchu with a wheelchair?
+Which transportation can you use in Cusco and Machu Picchu with a wheelchair?

-Most travel agencies that offer their services to travel around Cusco are mobilized by bus to different places of easy access.
-In this way, excursions to destinations such as the Sacred Valley do not have to present greater difficulties for people with reduced mobility.
+The majority of travel agencies that offer their services to explore Cusco’s surroundings travel by bus to different places of easy access.
+This way, excursions to destinations to Valle Sagrado, for example, should not present major difficulties for people with reduced mobility.

-For the trip to Machu Picchu, remember that, to get from Cusco, you will have to make several stops at different points.
-The first one is Ollantaytambo, where you can get by bus with the services of an agency or by taxi.
+In regards to the trip to Machu Picchu, remember that, to arrive from Cusco, you will have to make several stops in different places.
+The first one is at Ollantaytambo, where you can arrive by bus from an agency’s service or by taxi.

-From here, you will have to take the train to Machu Picchu Pueblo with Inca Rail, where our collaborators will assist you to access the train without any problem and enjoy a wonderful experience through the Andes.
+From here, you will have to take the train to Machu Picchu with Inca Rail where our collaborators will be of service so you can access the train without any problem and enjoy a marvellous experience through the Andes.

-From Machu Picchu Pueblo to the Inca Citadel you will have to take a bus, which is ready for access by people with reduced mobility.
+From Machu Picchu to the Inca Citadel you will have to go by bus.
+These buses are prepared and offer access for people with reduced mobility.

-What other people with disabilities can visit Machu Picchu?
+What other people with a disability will be able to visit Machu Picchu?

-Machu Picchu is open for everyone.
-People with a slight disability can travel both the citadel and the mountains Huayna Picchu and Machu Picchu without problem.
-Those who have a more severe disability, such as blindness or reduced mobility, should always be accompanied by a support group.
+Machu Picchu is an open space to the public.
+People who have a minor disability will be able to explore both the citadel like the Huayna Picchu and Machu Picchu mountains without problems.
+Those who have a more severe disability like blindness or reduced mobility must always be accompanied by a support group.

-As you can see, the visit to Machu Picchu is already a dream come true for those who have reduced mobility.
-However, for helping you to visit Cusco and our Inca Citadel without major inconveniences, here are some tips:
+As you can see, your visit to Machu Picchu is already a dream come true for those with reduced mobility.
+However, for you to visit Cusco and our Inca Citadel without any troubles, here are some tips: